Random vectors in the presence of a single big jump

 \section{Closure properties}

-It is well known that the closure properties of heavy-tailed distributions can be useful in applications, see for example \cite{leipus:siaulys:konstantinides:2023} for one-dimensional distributions and \cite{hult:lindskog:2006b}, \cite{fougeres:mercadier:2012}, \cite{das:fasenhartmann:2023} for closure properties of $MRV$.
-In this section we show some closure properties of the multidimensional distribution classes, previously introduced, as also for multivariate subexponential distributions.
+It is well known that the closure properties of heavy-tailed distributions can be useful in applications; see for example \cite{leipus:siaulys:konstantinides:2023} for the one-dimensional distributions and \cite{hult:lindskog:2006b}, \cite{fougeres:mercadier:2012}, \cite{das:fasenhartmann:2023} for the closure properties of $MRV$.
+In this section, we provide some closure properties of the multidimensional distribution classes, previously introduced, as also for multivariate subexponential distributions.